kapouer/matchdom/README.md

 ### to:target:range

+`to` changes the destination place where the expression will be merged.

+It doesn't change current value.
+See `from` below for reading the target value.

-`to` can restrict range to another sibling, the inner text content, or an attribute.
+It can restrict range to another sibling, the inner text content, or an attribute.

 This filter must be placed after `at:` filter, when present.